Malaysia’s movement control order to go into ‘recovery phase' until Aug 31: PM Muhyiddin

 The MCO was initially enforced when the number of daily new cases saw an alarming three-figure spike.
 Under the MCO, domestic and international travel was barred, and people were encouraged to stay at home to break the infection chain.

-After one-and-a-half months of economic inactivity, Malaysia eased into a “conditional MCO” beginning May 4, allowing almost all economic sectors to reopen.
+After six weeks of economic inactivity, Malaysia eased into a “conditional MCO” beginning May 4, allowing almost all economic sectors to reopen.

 Subsequently, controls continued to be lifted over time.
 Daycare centres, hair salons, beauty parlours, open markets and night markets have been given the green light to reopen.

-Beginning Jun 10, Malaysians returning home from overseas will be allowed to return home to undergo home quarantine for 14 days, instead of being sent to quarantine centres, if they test negative for COVID-19.
+Beginning Jun 10, Malaysians returning from overseas will be allowed to return home to undergo quarantine for 14 days, instead of being sent to quarantine centres, if they test negative for COVID-19.

-However, the government has yet to decide on the reopening of schools.

 While infections rose in immigration detention centres, the number of new daily local transmissions involving Malaysians have dropped to mostly single digits.